 Free and freemium options can be great depending on your needs—and my list goes into detail about them—but if you’re looking for truly cost-effective, premium options, I’d recommend SolarWinds® Dameware® Remote Support for an on-premises remote desktop solution and the JUST RELEASED Dameware Remote Everywhere for cloud-based solutions.
 As a proven leader in the remote support industry, SolarWinds is the one to beat.

 Whether you’re resolving IT issues on-site, in different buildings on-premises, or at branch offices, remote desktop software can speed up the process without bringing workflows to a halt.
-Here’s my pick for the best free remote desktop software of 2020.
+Here’s my pick for the best free remote desktop software.

 Feel free to jump ahead to reviews: